-The College of Arts and Humanities includes the Departments of English, Modern Languages, Mass Communications, Fine Arts, History and
+The College of Arts and Humanities includes the Departments of Behavioral Sciences, English, Modern Languages, Mass Communications, Fine Arts, History and

-Political Science and Psychology, Sociology and Social Work.
+Political Science, MPA Program and Social Work.

 Through the cooperation of several departments, the College of Arts and Humanities also offers training in the area of pre-law.